 It’s no revelation that almost every organization today uses some form of remote access for third parties, vendors, and remote workers.
 The problem with this is that some common modes for extending remote access open your organization up to manifold cybersecurity risks.
 In fact, if you examine the data, almost every major data breach over the past several years has involved some manner of unauthorized remote access.
-And generally, company leaders at least recognize that this threat exists as evidenced by a recent study reporting that 86% of business executives believe that data breaches are more likely to occur when employees are working remotely.
+And generally, company leaders at least recognize that this threat exists.
+A recent study reported that 86% of business executives believe that data breaches are more likely to occur when employees are working remotely.

 According to another study performed a couple years back, IT professionals report that, on average, nearly 181 third-party vendors access their internal network on a weekly basis.
 These third parties range from point of sale (POS) vendors, to software manufacturers, to IT outsourcers.

 To establish remote connections, organizations often use some form of Virtual Private Network (VPN) to allow users to interact with their systems.
 But VPNs present problems for securing remote access.
 VPNs act as both a front door and backdoor to your critical data and applications.
 As such, VPNs attract considerable attention from hackers because they can be used to gain unauthorized access to your systems.

 VPNs are also entry points into the administrative back-ends of systems, giving hackers an opportunity to reset configurations and wreak all kinds of havoc.
 For infosec teams, securing VPNs presents a constant challenge.
 Many of the most notorious data breaches can be traced directly to VPN exploitation.

 Having some sort of remote access is non-negotiable for almost every organization’s IT processes.
 Remote workers, third parties, vendors, and others need to access your systems from outside the firewall.
 However, remote access, by its very nature, creates exposure to cybersecurity risks.

 Organizations often lack visibility into what vendors are doing – or are too trusting – when vendors access their network.